 I have been wanting to write about the excursion but never have the time for it.
 But since it’s a week-long holiday these days, I decided to indulge finishing a write-up of the said activity.
-It’s really been a year since I last posted something on my blog anyway.
+It’s really been a year since I last posted something on my blog.

 Taunggyi ➡ Kyaik Hti Yoe ➡ Hpa-an ➡ Ngwe Saung ➡ Yangon ➡ Aungban ➡ Ba Wa Sam Sa Ra Bridge ➡ Taunggyi

 The road to our destinations was very far.
-It’s true that there had been lots of time for me to look back and think about as I leaned my face against the bus window.
+There had indeed been lots of time for me to look back and think about as I leaned my face against the bus window.
 Somehow, I could feel the coldness of my body and the loneliness that I have within.
 The first two nights of bus sleep were full of moments of silence and solitude yet fun in some ways.
 I enjoyed occupying the whole back seats while riding from one place to another.
 At times, I was sleeping without realizing that I fell off the seats as the bus bounced on the bumpy roads.
 Hahaha!
-Taking a nap here, taking a nap there… I just couldn’t stop myself on thinking and reflecting.
+Taking a nap here, taking a nap there… I just couldn’t stop myself from thinking and reflecting.
 “After two years and eight months, I’m still here,” I thought.
-Admit it or not, I have frustrations, insecurities and worries that time.
+Admit it or not, I have frustrations, insecurities, and worries that time.
 I know there’ll be lots of uncertainties and big responsibilities I have to face when I return home.
-Meeting old friends, classmates and colleagues, I was imagining how it feels like to do this activity I’ve long kept.
-I continued thinking and even came to the point telling myself that I’m here for a reason and for a promise.
+Meeting old friends, classmates, and colleagues, I was imagining how it feels like to do this activity I’ve long kept.
+I continued thinking and even came to the point telling myself that I’m here for a reason and a promise.
 It’s my decision and I’ve never doubted it.
-In this emotional state I’ve been experiencing, it’s hard for me to let go of something I’m not ready until I fulfilled what I promised to myself and to somebody else.
+In this emotional state I’ve been experiencing, it’s hard for me to let go of something I’m not ready until I fulfilled what I promised to myself and somebody else.
 I’ve been trying to contain all my sad emotions every time I venture.
-I’m almost there, there in the finishing line…
+I’m almost there, there at the finishing line…

 Exploration to another side of the beach for snorkeling was awesome on that day.
 Too bad I wasn’t able to dive underwater and see different fishes and coral reefs there, but lucky for those who did.
 I just couldn’t swim well at all!
 LOL!

-Working in Myanmar has given me an opportunity to gain an intimate understanding of this complex and fascinating country, while contributing to its development by sharing my time, skills and expertise.
-As Myanmar is open to various nationalities willing to serve by volunteering for a week, a month, a year or more, the amount of help and happiness given to any local people most especially to those who are in need or marginalized is truly priceless and of a greater value.
-I really appreciate the simple living here and perhaps, that is one of the reasons why I stayed back.
-For someone who hasn’t gone back home for almost three years, you can’t imagine without thinking your family and friends at home.
+Working in Myanmar gave me an opportunity to gain an intimate understanding of this complex and fascinating country while contributing to its development by sharing my time, skills, and expertise.
+As Myanmar is open to various nationalities willing to serve by volunteering for a week, a month, a year, or more, the amount of help and happiness that are given to any local people most especially to those who are in need or marginalized is truly priceless and of greater value.
+I appreciate the simple living here and perhaps, that is one of the reasons why I stayed back.
+For someone who hasn’t gone back home for almost three years, you can’t imagine without thinking about your family and friends at home.
 You think of home, the food you have been missing, the activities you wanted to do and all.
 I see parents with their children everywhere I go and it makes me feel even more sentimental.
-Every series of moment is filled with great things to be valued.
+Every series of moments is filled with great things to be valued.

 But at the same, I’m joyful being with some people whom I’ve known before.
-Same goes too with some new people I met.
+The same goes too with some new people I met.
 To me, they are family.
-Their simplicity is not really much found in my place nor in any other places I have ever been.
-But I’m just being thankful each day, being given chances to treasure more and more memories because what matters is I’m happy with what I am, what I have and what I do now.
+Their simplicity is not much found in my place nor in any other places I have ever been to.
+But I’m just being thankful each day, being given chances to treasure more and more memories because what matters is I’m happy with what I am, what I have, and what I do now.
 I’ve done enough to take part and do something more for the community that has also influenced me to grow as a better individual.
 Indeed, it has been an incredible and fulfilling journey.
 I can say that I’m ready for the next chapter of my life.